miller-me/lab-resources/Intros_to_Coding/Anaconda.md

 $ conda list <package-name>
 ```

-##### Note: Channels
+##### Note: channels

 *Channels* are locations in the Anaconda package repository from which
 packages are downloaded.
 There is a default Anaconda channel, but there
 are several others, such as `bioconda` and `conda-forge`, which host
 packages that the default channel may not.
 Channels are stored as a list
 of URLs that Anaconda searches for the desired package.
 If you attempt
-to install a package from a channel not within the list stored for your
+to install a package from a channel not within the channel list stored
-user, you will receive an error.
+for your user, you will receive an error.

-To display the currently available channels, use:
+To display your currently available channels, use:

 ``` bash
 $ conda config --show channels